Documentation Revision Date: 2025-03-26

 Application and Derivation

-The overall objective was to quantify how the Arctic is changing in response to climate change and what quantifiable evidence of the permafrost carbon feedback may we measure and simulate to better understand and simulate the risks and uncertainty of this chaotic nonlinear feedback and its impact on the earth system.
+The objective was to quantify how the Arctic is changing in response to climate change and how evidence of the permafrost carbon feedback may contribute toward a better understanding of the uncertainty of nonlinear feedbacks and their impact on the earth system.

 Quality Assessment